hapax/hapax.github.io/assets/chuzenji.md

 Curiously, the great theologian Thomas Aquinas saw in this perishability a proof of the existence of God.
-In his *Tertia Via* (the Third Way of Five), he argues that the world is full of perishable orders---things like boats and people and economic growth---which come into being for a time, but by the agency of death, corruption and change, go out again,
+In his *Tertia Via* (Third Way), he argues that the world is full of perishable orders---things like boats and people and economic growth---which come into being for a time, but by the agency of death, corruption and change, go out again,